solana-labs/solana/docs/src/terminology.md

 ---
 title: Terminology
-description: "Learn the essential terminology used thoughtout the Solana blockchain and development models."
+description: "Learn the essential terminology used throughout the Solana blockchain and development models."
-keywords: "terms, dictionary, definitions, define, programming models"
+keywords:
+  - terms
+  - dictionary
+  - definitions
+  - define
+  - programming models
 ---

 The following terms are used throughout the Solana documentation and development ecosystem.